willgraham0/signal_processing/README.md

 the 3 frequencies making up the original signal.
 All the other values are zero.

-Therefore, if we were to transmit this signal it would be faster than sending the much longer original signal - we are only transmitting a small vector of the locations and values of the peaks in the plot and reconstructing it using the Fourier basis once it has been received.
+Therefore, if we were to transmit this signal of three sinusoids, it would be faster to send a small vector of the locations and values of the peaks in the frequency plot (which we have in the _coeffs_ variable) and reconstructing it using the Fourier basis once it has been received than to send the much longer original signal.

-We could also remove the frequencies that we believe are unwanted and reconstruct the signal without these components.
+Additionally, we could remove frequencies that we believe are unwanted and reconstruct the signal without these components.
 Let's do that below for the frequencies that have values between 5 and 10, using numpy.